 Kasey Chambers is one of Australia’s foremost singer/songwriters who has had a number of hit albums including The Captain and Barricades and Brick Walls, has won countless awards including the 1999 ARIA for Best Female Artist and has received much critical acclaim for her unique style of music.
 She’s often referred to as country music royalty and has been writing, playing and performing since she was a little girl.

-- A Little Bird Told Me, Co-Authored by Jeff Apter (HarperCollins, 2011)
+- A Little Bird Told Me, with by Jeff Apter (HarperCollins, 2011)

 Shankari Chandran was raised in Canberra, Australia.
 She spent a decade in London, working as a lawyer in the social justice field.
 She eventually returned home to Australia, where she now lives with her husband, four children and their Cavoodle puppy.